ChunyuanLI/Optimus/doc/download.md

-### When beta changes from 0 to 1, the interpolation quality become better
+### When beta changes from 0 to 1, similar interpolation quality are observed:

 Interpolation (beta = 0.0)
 ```